Suffolk Rural College

 Suffolk Rural College is an English further education college in the village of Otley, Suffolk.

-The college was founded in 1970 as Otley College of Agriculture and Horticulture.
+The college was founded in 1970 as East Suffolk Agricultural Institute.
 It merged with Ipswich-based Suffolk New College in 2020, having previously been partnered with Easton College in Norfolk.

 The college

 The college offers full-time courses and apprenticeships in the following curriculum areas: